numixproject/elegance-colors/README.md

 ### Introduction

-Elegance Colors is a customizable chameleon theme for Gnome Shell.
-It can change colors according to the current GTK theme, current wallpaper (uses imagemagick to get color) or a user defined color.
-Also various other aspects of the theme are customizable.
+Elegance Colors is a highly customizable chameleon theme for Gnome Shell.
+It can change colors according to the current GTK theme, current wallpaper (uses imagemagick to get color) or use a user defined color.

 Currently Elegance Colors supports Gnome Shell 3.6 and 3.8.